jumo04/food-order-backend/README.md

 # food-order-backend
-This is the back end for and app of order food. using docker a kubernates with nodejs, express, mongodb using mvc with dto
+This is the back end for and app of order food monolithic arquitecture. using  with nodejs, express, mongodb using mvc with dto